 After completing the above steps, you should now have the initial harness.
 The final two steps cover wiring and connecting the Switchcraft jack and installing your pickups.

 Obviously, your pickups of choice need adding to the mix.
-Single coil pickups come with two lead wires, one is the ground, the other is the hot/live wire.
-With all three pickups fixed into the pickguard, you can use the 7.5mm diameter heat shrink tubing to funnel the lead wires in the same direction (cable ties are also a great way to keep your wiring neat and tidy)
+Single coil pickups come with two lead wires, one is the ground, the other is the hot/signal wire.
+With all three pickups fixed into the pickguard, you can use some heat shrink tubing to funnel the lead wires in the same direction (cable ties are also a great way to keep your wiring neat and tidy)

-Firstly, twist all three ground wires together (this is either a black or a bare wire) and solder them together to the back of the volume pot.
+Firstly, twist the ends of all three pickup ground wires together (this is normally black) and solder them together to the back of the volume pot.

 Next connect the hot/live wires.
 Follow the below list and refer to the wiring diagram.